Mitra (surname)

-Mitra (মিত্র) is a Bengali Hindu surname found mostly amongst the Bengali Kayastha community and occasionally among other communities like Barujibi in the Bengal region of the Indian subcontinent.
-The surname may have been derived either from the Sanskrit word Mitra, meaning friend or ally, or from the name of an important Indo-Iranian deity in the Vedas and in ancient Iran.
+Mitra (মিত্র) is a Bengali Hindu last name found mostly amongst the Bengali Kayastha community and occasionally among other communities like Barujibi in the Bengal region of the Indian subcontinent.
+The last name may have been derived either from the Sanskrit word Mitra, meaning friend or ally, or from the name of an important Indo-Iranian deity in the Vedas and in ancient Iran.

-According to GK Ghosh, some Bengali surnames like Mitra were adopted from Buddhist tradition.
-Mitras are considered as Kulin Kayasthas of Vishvamitra gotra, along with Bose, Ghosh and Bangaja (Eastern Bengal) Guha.
+According to GK Ghosh, some Bengali last names like Mitra were adopted from Buddhist tradition.
+Mitras are considered as Kulin Kayasthas of Vishvamitra gotra, along with Bose, Ghosh, and Bangaja (Eastern Bengal) Guha.

 Notables

 Notable people with the surname, who may or may not be affiliated to the clan, include: